microsoft/onnxruntime/docs/ContribOperators.md

 <dt><tt>y_scale</tt> : T1</dt>
 <dd>Scale for doing quantization to get 'y'.
 It could be a scalar or a 1-D tensor,which means a per-tensor or per-axis quantization.
 If it's a 1-D tensor, its number of elements should be equal to the dimension value of 'axis' dimension of input 'x'.</dd>
 <dt><tt>y_zero_point</tt> : T2</dt>
 <dd>Zero point for doing quantization to get 'y'.
-It could be a scalar or a 1-D tensor, which means a per-tensor or per-axis quantization.
+It could be a scalar or a 1-D tensor, which means a per-tensoror per-axis quantization.
 If it's a 1-D tensor, its number of elements should be equal to the dimension value of 'axis' dimension of input 'x'.</dd>
 </dl>

 #### Outputs